nishanng/vite-portfolio/README.md

   3. npm install
   4. npm run dev

-> This exposes the application to localhost:5173, which you could access and check out.
+> This exposes the application to localhost:5173, which you can access and review.